picchius94/META-UGV/README.md

 ## Miscellaneous
 ### Terrain Types and SCM Parameters
 Our method is implemented using the Project Chrono implementation of the Soil Contact Model (SCM).
-The complete list of implemented terrain types and respective terramechanical parameters is given.
+The complete list of implemented terrain types and respective terramechanical parameters is given in `terrain_list.py`.

 <p align="center">
 <img src="https://github.com/picchius94/META-UGV/blob/main/table_scm_params.png" width="700">